 But many farms worldwide follow the basic principles of organic farming: maintenance of soil fertility, the cycle of soil-plants-animals and humans, and farms' independence from external inputs such as fodder and synthetic fertilizer.
 Few of these farms are certified as organic.
-The broader concept known as "agroecology" is promoted by many civil society organizations around the world, along with international organizations such as the Food and Agriculture Organization of the United Nations.
+The broader concept known as "agroecology" is promoted by many civil society organizations around the world, along Long suspected: now there is proof.
+An analysis of numerous individual research studies found that organic farms were more biodiverse than conventional ones Insecticides did not kill all the aphids - but so many of their natural enemies that ultimately there were more aphids on the sprayed fields than on fields without any insecticide with international organizations such as the Food and Agriculture Organization of the United Nations.
 They all support the ecological and social restructuring of the agricultural and food system, including marketing and power structures - thus promoting an insect-friendly future.